Inertial Particles in Superfluid Turbulence: Coflow and Counterflow: Conclusions

-Our characterization of the irreversibility of 3D HVBK turbulence, by using inertial particles, are of direct relevance to the experimental study of flight-crash events for particles in coflow ST and thermal-counterflow ST in experiments with superfluid $^4$He~\cite{Mantia2019}.
-As we have discussed above, the results of these experiments are in consonance with our findings for coflow ST (see Figs.~\ref{fig:wpdf_m}(a-c)) and counterflow ST (see Figs.~\ref{fig:wpdf_m}(d-f) and Fig. S8 in the Supplemental Material \cite{supplemental}) in the range of scales where the 3D HVBK model is valid.
-In particular, we cannot address the results of these experiments~\cite{Mantia2019} on scales smaller than or comparable to the mean inter-vortex spacing, where they find less evidence for flight-crash events than in classical-fluid turbulence.
+Coflow ST is isotropic but counterflow ST is inherently anisotroic; we have shown this via isosurfaces of $|\omega_n|$ and the positions of representative particles in Fig.~\ref{fig:iso_surface}.
+For coflow ST at $T=1.65K$, particles cluster as they do in classical-fluid turbulence because, at this temperature, the mutual friction couples both fluids strongly.
+The particles form large-scale clusters at $T=1.65K$ in counterflow ST; and light particles are attracted towards [Fig.~\ref{fig:iso_surface} (d)] the large vortical columns; by contrast, heavy particles are expelled from these vortical columns [Fig.~\ref{fig:iso_surface}(c)].

+These large vortical columns have a direct influence on the statistics of the angle $\Theta$, which is the angle between subsequent inertial-particle-displacement increment.
+The study of $\Theta$ reveals two scaling regions; one in dissipation and other in the inertial region.
+In case of coflow ST, the large time asymptotic value of $\Theta$ is the same for all Stokes number which is the signature of isotropic case~\cite{Bos2015}.
+While for counterflow this asymptotic value of $\Theta$ reduces for light particles with large $\rm St_n$ as they are affected more by the confinement from normal fluid component.
+Ref~\cite{confinement} studies the effect of mean velocity on the angle $\Theta$ in case of classical turbulence and also observe such reduction in the large time lag value of $\Theta$.

+One of the main results of this study is the signature of positive skewness in the PDFs of energy increment~\ref{fig:wpdf}(c)-(d) for light particles.
+As we mention earlier, in a recent study of coflow and counterflow ST, Ref~\cite{Mantia2019} observe that the flight crash events are less prominent than that of classical fluid turbulence; they show that for coflow there is some similarity to classical case at large length scales.
+This result of coflow is in agreement with our study .i.e there are signatures of flight crash events in HVBK model of coflow.
+For counterflow, Ref~\cite{Mantia2019} observe different results from the classical case at all length scales and found signatures of positive skewness in moments of velocity differences.
+This is also in consonance with our results of positive skewness in case of counterflow for light particles; while for heavy particles the PDFs of energy increment~\ref{fig:wpdf} are negatively skewed.

-We hope that our definition and study of PDFs of first-passage times, for inertial particles in 3D HVBK turbulence, will lead to new experimental investigations of this problem in, e.g., superfluid $^4$He or Bose-Einstein condensates (BECs).
-Moreover, our work on the multiscaling of velocity structure functions, along particle trajectories, should be amenable to experimental confirmation.
+We hope that our definition and study of flight crash events, for inertial particles in 3D HVBK turbulence, will lead to new experimental investigations of this problem in, e.g., superfluid $^4$He or Bose-Einstein condensates (BECs).